Lindeneg/generate-next-links/README.md

- -T --omit-timestamp      omit timestamp from written ts file -J --export-json         export json instead of ts enum -C --convert-camel-case  convert camel case to be delimited by underscore -I --version             show current version
+ -T --omit-timestamp      omit timestamp from written ts file -J --export-json         export json instead of ts enum -C --convert-camel-case  convert camel case to be delimited by underscore -E --convert-hyphens     convert kebab case to be delimited by underscore -Q --single-quote        use single quotes in the generated file -I --version             show current version
  -H --help                show help
 ```